-Trump signs bills in support of Hong Kong protesters
+Trump signs bills in support of Hong Kong; China furious

 Congress approved the bills last week following months of unrest in the semi-autonomous Chinese city.
 Before Wednesday’s signing announcement, Trump would only commit to giving the measures a “hard look.”

-China had threatened to take unspecified, “strong countermeasures” if the bills were signed into law.
+“We advise the U.S. not to act incautiously, otherwise China will be required to counteract resolutely and all the consequences created by this will have to be borne by the U.S. side,” the statement said.

+The two countries are currently locked in a trade war and have deep differences over China’s claims to the South China Sea and Taiwan, human rights issues and accusations of Chinese industrial espionage.

-The Hong Kong Human Rights and Democracy Act mandates sanctions on Chinese and Hong Kong officials who carry out human rights abuses and requires an annual review of the favorable trade status that Washington grants Hong Kong.
+The first bill Trump signed mandates sanctions on Chinese and Hong Kong officials who carry out human rights abuses and requires an annual review of the favorable trade status that Washington grants Hong Kong.

 Another bill prohibits export to Hong Kong police of certain nonlethal munitions, including tear gas, pepper spray, rubber bullets, water cannons, stun guns and tasers.